livecode/livecode/extensions/widgets/graph/docs/guide/guide.md

 ![Default line graph](images/graph.png)

 ## Creating a Line Graph
-A Line Graph widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:
+A line graph widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:

 <svg viewBox="0 0 50 40" style="display:block;margin:auto" width="auto" height="50">